Highlights from the Museum’s Collection

 Choose your masterpiece

-In the test display, we are showing a small selection of highlights from the paintings collection.
+In the exhibition we are showing a small selection of highlights from the paintings collection.
 As a visitor you can also choose your own masterpiece and project it onto a glass easel in the exhibition.
-We are curious about the public’s choices and will consider them in the selection of the larger presentation we are preparing.
+We are curious about the public’s choices.

 The artworks are hung on racks or stored on pallets, on shelves, in boxes or cases.
 Each work awaits its turn to be exhibited in Museum Boijmans Van Beuningen or in another museum somewhere in the world.
 Some works are exhibited very often, while others are rarely seen and remain in storage.